-One good thing about Medicare Advantage plans is that they have only one health question.
+One good thing about Medicare Advantage plans is that they only have one health question.
 This makes it easy to get approved.
 However, you can only enroll or disenroll from a Maryland Medicare Advantage plan at certain times of the year.

 Get Help with Maryland Medicare Plans

 You can compare costs for Medicare plans in Maryland easily.
-Just reach out to us here at Boomer Benefits and we can provide a list of plans operating in your area.
+Just reach out to us here at Boomer Benefits, and we can provide a list of plans operating in your area.
 We’ll work to determine which plans your doctor accepts.
 We’ll also check to be sure the plan’s drug formulary includes your medications.

 Our service is 100% free.
 You can reach us at 1-855-732-9055.